 Fort Western 1754-1767

 The English capture of Quebec in 1759 reduced the threat of war in the Kennebec Valley.
-Within a year the numbers of soldiers at Fort Western was reduced to just ten and the number of soldiers at Fort Halifax was reduced as well.
-Fort Halifax remained a truckhouse and Fort Western, continued as the supply depot to store the Indian trade goods destined for Fort Halifax.
-The English gained control over the Kennebec Valley by 1767 and Massachusetts shifted its attention to the Penobscot River.
-Forts Western and Halifax became militarily obsolete and were decommissioned in 1767 and 1766 respectively.
+Within a year, Massachusetts reduced the number of soldiers at Fort Western to just ten.
+Fort Halifax remained a truck house, and Fort Western continued as the supply depot to store the Indian trade goods destined for Fort Halifax.
+The English gained control over the Kennebec Valley by 1767, and Massachusetts shifted its attention to the Penobscot River.
+Forts Western and Halifax became militarily obsolete and were decommissioned in 1767 and 1766, respectively.